COS301-SE-2023/ABC-Service-Request-System/README.md

 <details><summary>Ashir Butt</summary><br>
 <img align="right" src="https://github.com/COS301-SE-2023/ABC-Service-Request-System/blob/main/profilepictures/imageAshir.jpeg" width=150>
 <p>
-👋 Welcome to my LinkedIn profile!
-I'm [Your Name], a final year BIS Multimedia student at the University of Pretoria.
+👋 Hi!
+I'm Ashir, a final year BIS Multimedia student at the University of Pretoria.
 I am passionate about AI, game development, and all things technology-related.
 With a strong foundation in programming and a thirst for knowledge, I am constantly exploring new possibilities and seeking opportunities to contribute to innovative projects.

 💡 My skill set includes a diverse range of programming languages and technologies.
 I am proficient in Angular, Vue, JavaScript, HTML, CSS, TypeScript, Node.js, PHP, Python, Java, C#, C++, SQL, and MongoDB.
 This versatility allows me to adapt quickly to different development environments and contribute effectively to various aspects of software engineering.